 - 5.1.
 Your obligation to pay fees and the consequences of non-payment are detailed in the Conditions of Registration. - 5.2.
-Our acceptance of third-party funding (e.g., loans, grants) depends on you meeting the funding body's eligibility requirements.
-Confirmation of eligibility is usually required before registration.
-If you are allowed to register before eligibility is confirmed, we may cancel your registration if we do not subsequently receive confirmation.
-You will be notified in advance if this is the case. - 5.3.
+Funding available from UK national funding bodies, such as the Student Loans Company, is not an accepted payment method for non-UK fee students. - 5.3.
 For sponsorships, a signed sponsorship agreement must be submitted as a promise to pay.
 We accept this agreement as confirmation of payment.
 If the sponsorship agreement is not honoured, we may cancel your registration and recover any fees due. - 5.4.
 OUSBA: You may be able to pay your fees using a loan from The Open University Student Budget Account Ltd (OUSBA).
-If you choose to pay this way, OUSBA pays your fees to The Open University on your behalf, and you repay OUSBA either in a single sum or in monthly instalments.
-For more details, visit the OUSBA website.

-- 5.5.
-If payment or an agreed payment method is withdrawn or insufficient, we may cancel your registration and recover any fees as detailed in the Student Debt Policy. - 5.6.
-If you owe us tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method. - 5.7.
+- If you choose to pay this way, OUSBA pays your fees to The Open University on your behalf, and you repay OUSBA either in a single sum or in monthly instalments.
+For more details, visit the OUSBA website. - 5.5.
+If payment or an agreed payment method is withdrawn or is insufficient, we may cancel your registration and recover any fees as detailed in the Student Debt Policy. - 5.6.
+If you owe tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method. - 5.7.
 If you need to repeat a module, you must register again and pay the full fee.
 You will pay the fee in place at the time you repeat the module.